 - Will there be a lectern?
 If a lectern will be utilized, confirm with the AV team if the microphone will be attached to it or not.
 Be certain that there is ample mic cord length in the event that the speaker decides to remove the mic and use as a hand-held; this is one of many reasons why it’s important to contact all speakers during the planning phase to confirm their mic usage/personal style for speech and presentation delivery.

-- Will lavelier-style mics be used?
-A lavalier (also known as a lav, lapel mic, clip mic and body mic) is a small microphone that is typically clipped to a speaker’s shirt lapel, collar etc. so that they may move around freely (and hands-free).
-Knowing whether or not your speakers will be using this style in advance is helpful, since you’ll want to remind them to wear appropriate clothing for ease of attachment.
+- Will lavalier-style mics be used?
+A lavalier (also known as a lav, lapel mic, clip mic, and body mic) is a small microphone that is typically clipped to a speaker’s shirt lapel, collar, etc. so that they may move around freely (and hands-free).
+Knowing whether or not your speakers will be using this style in advance is helpful since you’ll want to remind them to wear appropriate clothing for ease of attachment.